mhuve/swtest/README.md

 so far this operation has not been tested due to the external web service which requires authentication even for code yyc

 Docker

-the project contains a dockerfile but the deployment to docker hub did not work, I tried a gradle plugin that is supposed to build the image and deploy it to docker hub. the amazon docker client can pick it up from there when I deploy on EC2.
+the project contains a Dockerfile but the deployment to docker hub did not work, I tried a gradle plugin that is supposed to build the image and deploy it to docker hub. the amazon docker client can pick it up from there when I deploy on EC2.